About Frozen Shoulder

 Normally, the shoulder joint allows more motion than any other joint in the body.
 When a patient develops a frozen shoulder, the capsule that surrounds the shoulder joint becomes stiff, scarred and contracted.
 They form bands of scar tissue called adhesions.
 The contraction of the capsule and the formation of the adhesions cause the frozen shoulder to become stiff and cause movement to become painful.

 Other shoulder conditions can cause difficulty with movement of the shoulder, such as a rotator cuff tear.
-Therefore, it is important to see a specialist familiar with this condition for a proper diagnosis.
+Therefore, it is important to see a shoulder pain specialist familiar with this condition for a proper diagnosis.
 This has to be excluded, as the treatment plan is very different in terms of whether to rest or to actively rehabilitate.

 Symptoms of Frozen Shoulder